sarah11918/docsfordev/src/pages/en/chapter4.md

 - grammar, spelling
 - consistency of terms
-- content is accurate / steps are reproducibe
+- content is accurate / steps are reproducible

 ### Completeness

-- Not the same as "telling people everything"
+- not the same as "telling people everything"
 - it's just as easy to lose people with TOO MUCH info as it is with TOO LITTLE
-- examples aren't skipping steps
+- examples don't skip necessary steps

 ### Structure